ai-cfia/nachet-backend/docs/nachet-model-documentation.md

 ## Pipeline and model data

 In order to dynamically build the pipeline in the backend from the model, the following data structure was designed.
-For now, the pipelines will have two keys for their names (`model_name`, `piepline_name`) to support the frontend code until it is changed to get the name of the pipeline with the correct key.
+For now, the pipelines will have two keys for their names (`model_name`, `pipeline_name`) to support the frontend code until it is changed to get the name of the pipeline with the correct key.

 ```yaml
 version: